noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- Purity, i.e., the existence of a pure mapping betwen a fucntios arguents and its return value
 		- i.e. must have no side effects
 		- i.e. equational correctness
+		- a priori a functions complexity is sometimes directly related to the number of arguments it receives
+			- i.e. the generally the lower the number of functional parameters, the simple the function tends to be
 	- a program
 		- can be defined as a set of functions that processes a given input and procudes an output
 	- immutable data